wamphlett/blog/homelab/home-assistant-in-kubernetes.md

 <img src="https://library.wamphlett.net/photos/blog/homelab/mdns-firewall-rules.png?w=1080" />

-We can now use a tool such as `avahi-browse` to validate that the dns is propagated to our K3S node.
+We can now use a tool such as `avahi-browse` to validate that the DNS is propagated to our K3S node.

 ```shell
 avahi-browse -a